 4) Organic Farming & Gardening

-- To choose food that comes primarily from The Source itself, or other local and bioregional sources, that is organic, varied and provides nutritional balance.
+To choose food that comes primarily from The Source itself, or other local and bioregional sources, that are organic, varied and provides nutritional balance.

 8) Social Stewardship

 To co-create a sense of social stability and dynamism, with a foundation of safety and trust that enables members to freely express themselves to the benefit of all.

 To co-create spaces and systems that support and maximize communication, healthy relationships and productivity within The Source and with the surrounding community.